 Throughout its history the LAC has represented the grass roots enthusiast with road events and speed events being the staple fare.
 The club has also supported larger regional and national events including a proud association with the RAC Rally of Great Britain in its many guises.

 As well as being the home of many competitors in the rally, including the likes of Tony Fall, Mike Wood and Stuart Turner, the Club also has organized many of the classic Lake District stages including Whinlatter and Grizedale.
-The tradition continues to this day with the LAC marshalling six sectors, including stage starts and time controls on the Wales Rally GB.
+The tradition continues to this day with the LAC members marshalling on national and international events.

 Such is the Clubs reputation in these matters that it was approached by Jaguar Motors to organize all the road events in their commemorations of the 100th anniversary of the birth of their founder, Sir William Lyons.
 This involved staging five road events on one week for competitors from around the world.
 All this in the middle of the ‘foot and mouth’ epidemic!

 More recently Vauxhall Motors asked us to re create the Waddington Fell Hillclimb from 1912.
 This was the first competitive event for the fabled Vauxhall 30-98.
 Indeed the event was won by the first ever 30-98.
 For the recreation over 30 Vauxhall 30-98s enjoyed a run up the hill whilst the road was closed courtesy of Lancashire Constabulary.